Exploring Grand Canyon National Park

 Distance: 23 km

 This trail is a real adventure.
-It’s best for experienced hikers because it’s undeveloped.
-There are lots of rocks and the only water source is the Colorado River.
-The chances of seeing wildlife (coyotes, birds, elk) increase the closer you get to the river.
-A wilderness adventure in a magical desert setting!
+It is best suited to experienced hikers because the route is undeveloped.
+The terrain is very rocky and the only water source is the Colorado River.
+The chances of seeing wildlife (coyotes, birds, elk) increase as you get closer to the river.
+It is a genuine wilderness adventure in a remarkable desert setting.

 - Miles: 10.5 km (descent to canyon bottom only)

 This is easily one of the best hikes in the Grand Canyon.
-The start of the hike is a little dizzying, but once you’re over it you can reach a very nice and welcoming ranch further down at the bottom of the canyon.
-You can also go back up the Bright Angel Trail for a change of scenery!
+The beginning of the hike can feel a little vertiginous, but once you settle into the trail you can reach a welcoming ranch further down at the bottom of the canyon.
+You can also hike back up the Bright Angel Trail for a change of scenery!

-That’s it, I’ve covered the best hikes in the Grand Canyon, making sure to give you different levels, durations and distances depending on what you prefer.
-There are many more such as: Rim Trail, West Rim Trail, Hermist Rest, Tonto Trail, Grand View Trail and North Kaibab Trail.
+That covers the best hikes in the Grand Canyon, with options covering different difficulty levels, durations, and distances.
+There are many others, including Rim Trail, West Rim Trail, Hermist Rest, Tonto Trail, Grand View Trail and North Kaibab Trail.

 To get to the Grand Canyon from France, you can fly from Paris to Las Vegas.
-You can then hire a car to take you to the Grand Canyon.
+You can then rent a car for the drive to the Grand Canyon.
 Depending on the season, prices range from €700 to €1,200.
-Use Skyscanner Flight Finder to search for cheap flights.
+Use Skyscanner flight search tool to search for cheap flights.

 From Quebec, you can find flights from Montreal to Las Vegas.
 Prices are generally between €300 and €400.

-You’ll probably need to rent a car or camper once you get there.
-This way you will be independent and have time on your hands.
-We often recommend that you compare prices on the Discover cars website (for cars) and the Motorhome Republic website (for campervans and motorhomes).
+Once you arrive, you will probably need to rent a car or campervan.
+This gives you the freedom to travel independently and explore at your own pace.
+We often recommend that you compare prices on the Discover Cars website (for cars) and the Motorhome Republic website (for campervans and motorhomes).

-When you arrive at the US national park, you must park in the car parks immediately after the visitor centre.
-Cars are prohibited from entering the park to reduce traffic.
-But don’t worry, there are 4 free shuttle buses that run every 10 minutes or so.
-And if you’re feeling brave, try walking to some of the best vantage points!
+When you arrive at the national park, you must park in the parking lots immediately after the visitor center.
+Private vehicles are restricted in some areas to reduce traffic.
+But don’t worry, there are four free shuttle routes that run every 10 minutes or so.
+And if you’re feeling brave, try walking to some of the best viewpoints!

 Grand Canyon entrance fees

-It costs $35 per vehicle (including 4 people) to enter the Grand Canyon.
-A little tip: you can also buy the America the Beautiful Pass for $80 (for the year), which includes entry to all of America’s national parks (including the Grand Canyon, of course).
-Comes in handy when you’re travelling around the USA!
+It costs $35 per vehicle (including up to four people) to enter the Grand Canyon.
+One small tip: you can also buy the America the Beautiful Pass for $80 (valid for one year), which includes entry to all U.S. national parks (including the Grand Canyon, of course).
+It is particularly useful if you are traveling around the United States.

 When is the best time to visit the Grand Canyon?

-Spring: The climate is temperate and temperatures are very pleasant (between 12°C and 28°C).
-There’s very little rain and the days are sunny.
-What’s more, there are very few tourists at this time of year.
-Spring is definitely the best time to enjoy the Grand Canyon, hike in peace and take advantage of the best lodging deals.
+Spring: the climate is mild and temperatures are very pleasant (between 12°C and 28°C).
+There is very little rain and the days are sunny.
+In addition, there are very few tourists at this time of year.
+Spring is definitely the best time to enjoy the Grand Canyon, hike in quieter conditions and take advantage of the best lodging deals.

 In the summer, temperatures are very high (from 28°C to 40°C at the bottom of the canyon).
 It’s also the busiest time of year in the national park.
-I’ve been to the Grand Canyon at this time of year and would advise you to go early in the morning or late in the afternoon.
+I visited the Grand Canyon at this time of year and would advise you to go early in the morning or late in the afternoon.
 It gets very hot and there are few, if any, shady spots.
-As I write this, I’m almost wondering why I chose this time of year to visit the Grand Canyon (come on, let’s just say I was young!).
+As I write this, I’m almost wondering why I chose this time of year to visit the Grand Canyon (let’s just say I was younger then!).

 Autumn brings springlike temperatures (between 15°C and 25°C).
 Autumn is also a great time to visit and hike the Grand Canyon.
 However, from November you can expect cooler temperatures and even snow!

-Winter is a great time to experience the Grand Canyon in a different way!
-It’s magical and even enchanting.
-Look at the rocks and snow-capped peaks as far as the eye can see!
+Winter offers a very different way to experience the Grand Canyon.
+The snow can make the landscape feel especially magical.
+Rocks and snow-covered peaks stretch as far as the eye can see.
 Just be aware that some hikes are not accessible due to snow, especially on the North Rim where temperatures are cooler (between -1°C and 6°C)!

 Where to stay near the Grand Canyon?

-If you want to make the most of your stay in the national park, I recommend choosing accommodation nearby – in Tusayan or in Grand Canyon Village.
-You’ll be right next to the park – perfect for hitting the trails early in the morning or late in the afternoon and, above all, for watching sunrises and sunsets.
+If you want to make the most of your stay in the national park, I recommend choosing accommodations nearby—in Tusayan or in Grand Canyon Village.
+You’ll be right next to the park—perfect for hitting the trails early in the morning or late in the afternoon and, above all, for watching sunrises and sunsets.
 The only drawback is that Grand Canyon Village and Tusayan get very busy in high season.

-If you’re after a solid mid‑range (3‑star) hotel with good comfort and quality services, try the Grand Canyon Plaza Hotel.
-I spent two nights there and can confirm that its indoor spa felt amazing after a full day scrambling around the canyon.
+If you’re after a solid mid-range (three-star) hotel with good comfort and good amenities, try the Grand Canyon Plaza Hotel.
+I spent two nights there and can confirm that its indoor spa felt amazing after a full day hiking around the canyon.

-Prefer something more upmarket?
-The Holiday Inn Resort The Squire and The Grand Hotel at the Grand Canyon both offer top‑quality amenities for a truly luxurious stay.
+Prefer something something more upscale?
+The Holiday Inn Resort The Squire and The Grand Hotel at the Grand Canyon both offer high-quality amenities for a more luxurious stay.

 Of course, if you’d rather have a more immersive experience and spend the night inside Grand Canyon National Park, that’s possible!
 On the South Rim you can choose the Mather Campground or the Trailer Village RV Park.
 Both are open all year and well equipped.
 I spent two nights at the former and loved it – I even spotted an elk grazing calmly near my tent, which was pretty impressive!
 Strict food-storage rules are in place so wildlife isn’t attracted to the campground.